top of page

 Acerola Cherry Powder

-A 3000 mg serving contains 270 mg of vitamin C, meaning nearly all of the vitamin C naturally occurring in the fruit has been preserved.
+A 3000 mg serving contains 270 mg of vitamin C, meaning most of the vitamin C naturally occurring in the fruit has been preserved.
 The product contains no added synthetic vitamin C, fillers, or spray drying carriers.
 With better raw materials and drying methods, there is no need for spiking with added vitamins or carrying agents like maltodextrin.

 Want to learn more about vitamin C?
-Check out our blog article, all about vitamin C.
+Check out our blog article, All about vitamin C.

 Unfortunately, too many companies care more about using marketing words than producing real whole-food supplements.
 As a result, every year, there are fewer and fewer true whole-food supplements and more fake ones.